Robust Confidence Bands for Stochastic Processes Using Simulation: Introduction

-In this paper, we propose a novel approach for constructing confidence bands for general discrete-time stochastic processes using a finite number of simulated sample paths.
+In this paper, we propose a new approach for constructing confidence bands for general discrete-time stochastic processes using a finite number of simulated sample paths.
 Unlike existing approaches in the literature, our methodology is widely applicable and directly addresses optimization bias through a robust optimization approach.
 It is tractable, being only slightly more complex than the state-of-the-art baseline approach, and easy to use, as it employs standard techniques.
-Additionally, our approach is also applicable to continuous-time processes after appropriately discretizing time.
-In our first case study, we demonstrate that our confidence bands achieve the desired coverage probabilities with an order-of-magnitude fewer sample paths than the best known approach for the same problem.
-In the second case study, we illustrate how our method can be used to validate stochastic simulation models.
+Our approach is also applicable to continuous-time processes after appropriately discretizing time. \tb{While our main theoretical results focus on continuous-valued processes, the method remains applicable in practice to discrete-valued processes with large support.} In our first case study, we demonstrate that our confidence bands achieve the desired coverage rates with an order-of-magnitude fewer sample paths than the best known approach for the same problem.
+In the second case study, we illustrate how our method can help validate stochastic simulation models.
 The data and code for our numerical experiments are available on \href{https://github.com/parkjan4/RobustConfidenceBands}{GitHub}\footnote{https://github.com/parkjan4/RobustConfidenceBands}.